Devadharshinik123/Fake_news_detection/README.md

 -This project uses the Fake and Real News Dataset from Kaggle.
 -It includes labeled news headlines categorized as real or fake, used here for training and evaluation.

+ Acknowledgments
+-Special thanks to [Krish Naik](https://www.youtube.com/@krishnaik06) for his amazing tutorials and guidance on deep learning and NLP.
+-This project was inspired by one of his videos on fake news detection using BiLSTM.
+-You can find more of his work on GitHub and LinkedIn.

 ## Feedback
 If you have feedback.
 Please reach out to 19devadharshini@gmail.com